openhab/openhab-js/README.md

 ## File Based Rules

 The JavaScript Scripting automation add-on will load `.js` scripts from `automation/js` in the user configuration directory.
-The system will automatically reload a script when changes are detected to the script file.
+The system will automatically reload a script when changes are detected to the script file or its dependencies.
 Local variable state is not persisted among reloads, see using the [cache](#cache) for a convenient way to persist objects.

+File based rules normally share the context with the script file that created them.
+This allows sharing functions, classes and variables that are defined outside the rule's execute function across multiple rules from the same script file.
+However, this comes with a caveat: Sharing the context across multiple rules imposes the limitation that only a single rule can execute at a time.
+When writing rules that query persistence or wait for other I/O, it can make sense to disable this behaviour by setting the `dedicatedContext` option to `true` for [JSRule](#jsrule).

+When setting the `dedicatedContext` option to `true`, the rule's execute function will be executed in a separate context.
+This means that the rule's execute function can **not** access functions, classes or variables from the context of the script file that created the rule.
+The benefit of using a dedicated context is that the rule's execute function has its own, dedicated context and can therefore execute at any time, without needing to wait for other rules.
+Please note that in most cases, the dedicated context won't be needed, as rule execution is usually rapid and the wait time for the rule to execute is negligible.

-File based rules can be created in 2 different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).
+File based rules can be created in two different ways: using [JSRule](#jsrule) or the [Rule Builder](#rule-builder).

 When a rule is triggered, the script is provided information about the event that triggered the rule in the `event` object.
 Please refer to [Event Object](#event-object) for documentation.